 A Quick Glance at Life as an Expat in Shanghai, China

-To sum it up in one word, life in Shanghai is comfortable.
 It's a far cry from China's lesser-known metropolises, which can test even the most resilient expats with intense culture shock.
-While it make take you your first few weeks to settle in and adjust to life in big city, expat life in Shanghai is really something special.
+While it may take you your first few weeks to settle in and adjust to life in a big city, living in Shanghai really is something special.

 The city is home to people of all ages, backgrounds, and nationalities, many of whom have set up businesses or side hustles catering to their local communities.
 This creates so much variety in everything from what to eat and do to where to hang out.
-It also means you can choose to enjoy as much or as little of the local culture as you want.

 No matter your interests, Shanghai has a community for you.
-From running clubs and capoeira classes to board game groups and language exchanges, there's something for everyone.
-Shanghai expats will all agree that it's one of the safest cities and is fairly easy to find a group of people that share your same interests.
+From running clubs and Capoeira classes to board game groups and language exchanges, there's something for everyone.

 I once heard that Shanghai is 'the city that never sits down'.
 I didn't understand what that meant until I arrived.
 No matter what day it is, people are always busy - with hobbies, networking events, and seeing friends.
 Every day brings something new, and it's never dull.

-The same goes for sightseeing.
 While there's some great hidden gems in China, the city is bursting with things to do, thanks partly to its size.
 Here are a few must-do activities:

-• Snap a selfie in front of the iconic Bund before taking a trip across the Huangpu River and up Shanghai Tower, the tallest building in the world.
+- Snap a selfie in front of the iconic Bund before taking a trip across the Huangpu River and up Shanghai Tower, the tallest building in the world.

-• Ride the metro out to the far-flung Qingpu District to stroll around Zhujiajiao Water Town.
+- Ride the metro out to the far-flung Qingpu District to stroll around Zhujiajiao Water Town.

-• Visit the marriage market in People's Park to witness a quirky cultural tradition.
+- Visit the marriage market in People's Park to witness a quirky cultural tradition.

-• Take a stroll around the shaded avenues of the former French Concession and sample coffee from cool independent cafes.
+- Take a stroll around the shaded avenues of the former French Concession and sample coffee from cool independent cafes.

 The Cost of Living in Shanghai

-That's not to say you can't live on a budget.
 Transportation remains astonishingly cheap, with a metro ride across the city costing a maximum of ¥9 (around $1.35).
 The Shanghai metro has numerous metro lines and between that and plentiful bus routes, you won't have trouble exploring the city cheaply.

 Although familiar foods come at a premium, like eating your home favorites at international restaurants, it's still possible to enjoy delicious street food and local dishes on a budget.
 For example, you can fill up on a bowl of noodles for less than $3 or grab a steamed bun for around $0.25.
-Though if you're anything like me, you'll want to leave space in your budget for temptation, which Shanghai has in spades.

 Fortunately, most expat salaries, like the typical English teacher job, mean this isn't a problem; they allow you to live comfortably, save, and splurge from time to time.
 This is even more likely to happen if instead you teach expat children at an international school.
-While they have stricter requirements, their pay is much higher.

 Renting an Apartment in Shanghai

 The biggest chunk of your outgoings will likely go towards rent.
-This is widely considered the most expensive part of living in Shanghai, so don't expect a penthouse overlooking the Bund - you'll be disappointed if that's where you sights are set!
+This is widely considered the most expensive part of living in Shanghai, so don't expect a penthouse overlooking the Bund - you'll be disappointed if that's where your sights are set!

 When I first started searching, I was shocked to learn that you can view a place one day and move in the next.
-Sometimes even the same day.
+Sometimes even on the same day.

 If you're a planner like me, you'll need to fight the urge to start looking too soon.
-One or two weeks before your moving date is ideal - any earlier and you might be heartbroken by the fact you've found your dream spot, but the timings don't work out.
+One or two weeks before your moving date is ideal - any earlier and you might be heartbroken by the fact you've found your dream spot but the timings don't work out.

 Something to be aware of when renting apartments in Shanghai is the cowboy style of communication.
 It can be a tricky market to navigate.
 Almost everyone is an agent for someone, so you may end up renting from a company three people removed from the actual landlord.